 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 40 Mobility/Transportation Guideline 7: Circulation A.13/16: The proposal provides for joint and cross access through the development and to connect to adjacent development sites.
 41 Mobility/Transportation Guideline 8: Transportation Facility Design A.8: Adequate stub streets are provided for future roadway connections that support and contribute to appropriate development of adjacent land.
 42 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance.
 43 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site.
 44 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity.
 45 Livability/Environment Guideline 10: Flooding and Stormwater The proposal's drainage plans have been approved by MSD, and the proposal mitigates negative impacts to the floodplain and minimizes impervious area.
 Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully-developed watershed.
-If streambank restoration or preservation is necessary, the proposal uses best management practices. √ MSD has reviewed and approved the proposal.
-46 Livability/Environment Guideline 12: Air Quality The proposal has been reviewed by APCD and found to not have a negative impact on air quality. ✓ APCD has reviewed and approved the proposal.
+If streambank restoration or preservation is necessary, the proposal uses best management practices. ✓ MSD has reviewed and approved the proposal.
+46 Livability/Environment Guideline 12: Air Quality The proposal has been reviewed by APCD and found to not have a negative impact on air quality. ✓ APCD has reviewed the proposal and general note no. 17 concerning mitigation measures has been added.

 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 47 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration.
-48 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. √ There are existing utilities on site.
-49 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ✓ The area is served by the Louisville Fire District #3.
-50 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. √ Adequate sewage treatment is provided.
+48 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. √ The area is served by existing utilities.
+49 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ✓ The area is served the PRP Fire Protection District.
+50 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. √ The site has adequate means of sewage treatment and disposal.